Compulsory heterosexuality: Evolutionary theory

 A major drive for compulsory heterosexuality is that of evolution, tying a sexual orientation's worth with reproduction.
 Evolutionarily speaking, in order to further the species, offspring must be created, and therefore genes are passed on.
 This basic understanding of biology is then taken steps further, implicating heterosexuality as the "natural" form and therefore making homosexuality specifically, as well as any minority sexuality, "abnormal".
 As Seidman puts it, science is "a powerful practical-moral force".

 Though evolutionary arguments have implications for minority sexualities, they also directly impact the stereotypes of heterosexual relationships and especially masculinity concepts.
 Arguments for men being the hunter are then applied to today's understanding of the male gender being superior.
 The hunter/gatherer dichotomy is also placed on the female gender, with them being depicted as the weaker sex and their main function being childbearing and rearing.

-A problem raised about using animals as a model by many psychologists is scientific bias in researchers.
+A problem raised about using animals as a model by many psychologists is the scientific bias in researchers.
 Scientists often conduct studies through their cultural lens, applying their own narratives, often unconsciously, onto the animal.
 For example, researchers wanted to test the difference in "aggression" of female rats after their levels of androgen (hormones produced mainly, but not exclusively, in the testes) were increased.
-It was concluded that, androgen is solely responsible for fighting and mounting traits, thus meaning that men have more aggressive traits because they are born with more androgen.
+It was concluded that androgen is solely responsible for fighting and mounting traits, thus meaning that men have more aggressive traits because they are born with more androgen.
 This study was used as a model for differences in social behaviors between men and women, reinforcing the patriarchal rule that men are dominant.
 What it did not account for, though, is that when estrogen is increased in male and female rats, the same behaviors are increased.
 It also turns out that androgen is turned into estrogen to produce these behaviors and can only be blocked by antiestrogens, not antiandrogens.
 The final issue with this study is that aggression is a biased description for fighting behaviors, applying a human behavioral pretext.